coder/enterprise-images/README.md

-# enterprise-docs
+# enterprise-images

 These docs contain examples and guides for how to setup your images to utilize the Multi Editor Support built into Coder Enterprise.

-The `images` directory contains many examples for how to setup your images with different IDEs.
+Each directory contains examples for how to setup your images with different IDEs.

 ## Multi Editor Support
 *Multi Editor Support is currently in alpha, see [known issues](#known-issues) for more details.*

-Coder Enterprise has full support for a wide range of editors including VSCode Eclipse, the JetBrains suite, and many more.
+Coder Enterprise has full support for a wide range of editors including VSCode, the JetBrains suite, Eclipse, and many more.
 These editors are run in the remote environment and rendered directly in the browser.
-The updated multi editor support also provides fully integrated window management to give the application the look and feel of a native local application.
-This update provides the best of both worlds -- the security and productivity of remote infrastructure with the native look and feel of the local machine.
+The multi editor support is bundled with a window management system to give the application the look and feel of a native local application.
+This provides the best of both worlds -- the security and productivity of remote infrastructure with the native look and feel of the local machine.